 I made numbers 1-10, with a colorful car on each one, and taped them to my driveway for the kids to walk on.
 When the music stops you had to be on a number.
 Pick a number out of a jar and whatever number is called wins a piece of candy.

 Other games included: Tire Toss, Pin Wheel, Tire Eating Contest, Car Race, Car Fishing, Stop Light Pinata and more!
 I detail how to do all of these games with photos in the Hot Wheels Printable Party Pack.
 Download Hot Wheels Party Pack Now so you can have a handy printout to refer to with in-depth details on how to pull it off!

 7. Keep The Decorations Simple

 We all know we can get lost in the décor!
 It’s easy to spend a a lot of money at a party supply store buying tons of decorations that will look awesome, but like I said before, young boys want to have fun!

 Make your Hot Wheels Birthday Party décor simple, but still festive, and spend your money on the fun.
 I detail all the decorations I made for this party in my Hot Wheels Birthday Party Pack, and I can tell you, it was very frugal!
 Download now so you can see all the cute decorations that you can make too!

-I’ll let you in on a simple trick – I like to buy a few pieces of poster board from Walmart or the Dollar Tree that matches the party theme.
+I’ll let you in on a simple trick – I like to buy a few pieces of poster board from Amazon, Walmart or the Dollar Tree in colors that match the theme.
 Then I cut the poster board in fourths and use them as the background of my homemade signs.
 Canva is a great place to make your own signs and they are cheap!Make your birthday party décor simple, but still festive, and spend your money on the fun!
 Click To Tweet

 9. Goody Bags Can Be A Part Of The Actual Party